FRCTeam1073-TheForceTeam/RookiePreseason2013/README.md

 #Getting Started

 Make an account on Github (this website), and send an email to <a href="mailto:evinoog96@gmail.com">Evin</a> or <a href="mailto:cowang4@yahoo.com">Greg</a> with your GitHub account name.
 You'll be added to the team repository and will then be able to work with our code when and whereever you want.
+If you didn't get the paper at the meeting here is our <a href="https://docs.google.com/document/d/1iGu4AFLuqBus1msM3KIi9f3-0r180bIBfWOwWNL991M/edit?usp=sharing">Welcome Form</a>.

 ##When we meet
 We meet every Wednesday from 6:30 to 8:30 in the tech lab!